darkomitric7/NulTien/README.md

 * [Setup](#SetUp)

 ## General info
 This project is test automation framework for REST-API and GUI automation testing.
 All required test tasks (UI automation challenge and API automation challenge) are stored the TestCases folder.
-GUI test cases can be run on chrome or firefox.
+GUI test cases can be run on Chrome browser.

 ## Technologies
 Machine on which framework is made: